Manu-Developer/Clock-App/README.md

-# A simple clock app using JavaScript
+# A simple clock app written in JavaScript.